Horses Painting | Exclusive Works | Alessio Cacciatore

 Our gallery explores all ways of representing this inexhaustible subject, from intimate portraits to dramatic scenes.
 Here are the main families that make up the selection.

-The close-up equestrian portrait: the majesty of the gaze
+Close-up equestrian portrait: the majesty of the gaze

 The galloping horse: the grace of movement